 - The need for more frequent water changes and tank cleanings

-- The possible need to medicate your fish because he has caught a disease introduced to the tank from a feeder fish
+- The possible need to medicate your fish if they catch a disease introduced to the tank by a feeder fish

 Feeder Fish Cautions

-Oscars need a balanced diet, so feeding them small fish is fine if you limit it to just a few fish a week.
+Oscars need a balanced diet, so feeding them small fish is fine (minus the risk of introducing parasites or diseases to your aquarium) if you limit it to just a few fish a week.
 However, there are a few import tips to keep in mind.